-C.6.2.1.1.
+D.6.2.1.1.
 Stepped Lighting Control Systems

 When switching systems are used with entire circuits of lights, as opposed to individual light fixtures, the control protocol is usually described in terms of steps, with each "step" referring to a percentage of full lighting power.
-Stepped lighting control systems are a relatively inexpensive approach to controlling large individual spaces, but they can be distracting to occupants.

-C.6.2.1.2.
+D.6.2.1.2.
 Continuous Dimming Control Systems